Jailton Almeida

-Jailton Jesus Almeida Junior (born June 28, 1991) is a Brazilian mixed martial artist who competes in the Light Heavyweight and Heavyweight divisions in the Ultimate Fighting Championship.
-As of March 7, 2023, he is #13 in the UFC heavyweight rankings.
+Jailton Jesus Almeida Júnior (born 28 June 1991) is a Brazilian professional mixed martial artist.
+He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC).
+As of June 24, 2025, he is #5 in the UFC heavyweight rankings.

 Background

-Born in the Brotas neighborhood of Salvador, where he lives to this day, he first became interested in football, while accompanying his father through the rings.
-While Jailton's first dream was to be a soccer player, the reality was hard on him and his financial condition became an obstacle after he was required to acquire R$10,000 to join a soccer club.
-He ended up going into the world of fights following his father's footsteps, with Almeida beginning training boxing at the age of six, picking up Brazilian jiu-jitsu at 11.
+Almeida was born in the Brotas neighborhood of Salvador.
+Almeida's first dream was to be a football player, but his family's finances became an obstacle after he was required to acquire $10,000 real to join a club.
+He ended up following his father's footsteps into fighting, beginning by training boxing at the age of six, and starting Brazilian jiu-jitsu at 11.
 He eventually started training mixed martial arts as his jiu-jitsu training partners were training it.
-There, financial difficulties also imposed themselves, with Jailton coming to work as a doorman and guard, while his dream of being a fighter did not come true.
+Financial difficulties also imposed themselves in martial arts, leading Almeida to work as a doorman and guard while his dream of being a fighter was put on hold.

-The son of divorced parents and with 11 siblings, his older brother Alexandre disappeared one day after being involved with a criminal syndicate and was never seen again.
+Almeida is the son of divorced parents.
+He has 11 siblings, his older brother Alexandre disappeared one day after being involved with a criminal syndicate and was never seen again.